Skip to content

 15 November Outstanding Students Selection Recommended by mentors and communities.

-By participating in the OSPP, communities can increase their exposure, expand their brand awareness, and attract outstanding university developers to join their community, bringing new energy to the community and participating in the construction and maintenance of the open source community.
+Communities can enhance their exposure and expand brand awareness through participation in the OSPP program.
+At the same time, they can attract excellent college developers to join the community, bringing new energy to the community and promoting the ecological construction and maintenance of open source communities.

 4. Participation Processes

-*All processes will be operated in the OSPP system.
+*All processes will be operated in the system, with the default time zone set to Beijing Time (UTC+8).

 (1)Community Registration

-• If the community liaison is also a mentor, please use a different email address to register for the system.
+• If the community liaison is also a mentor, please register with a different email address.

-• The community liaison will serve as the communication bridge between the organizing committee and the community, coordinating and promoting related matters.
+• The community liaison will serve as the communication bridge between the committee and the community, responsible for coordinating and promoting related matters.

-• Before the Project Release (April 4, UTC+8), the organizing committee will determine the number of projects it can support (represented by X) based on community registration and previous program information, and inform the community.
+• Before the project publish phase (April 4, UTC+8), the committee will determine the number of projects that the committee can support (represented by X) based on community registrations and previous participation, and set it within the system.

-• During the Community Review phase (see section 4.
-Community Review), the community will discuss and determine the approved projects.
-If the number of projects approved by the community is less than or equal to X, then all projects are supported by the organizing committee.
-If the number of projects approved by the community is more than X, the community needs to indicate in the system which projects are supported by the organizing committee and which are community-supported.
-The community needs to sign a community cooperation agreement with the organizing committee for community-supported projects.
-See section 5.
-Community-Supported Projects for details.
+• During the community review phase (see section 5.
+Community Review), the community should internally discuss and determine the approved projects.
+If the number of projects approved by the community is less than or equal to X, all projects will be committee-supported.
+If the approved projects exceed X, the community must indicate which projects are committee-supported and community-supported in the system.
+The community should sign a community cooperation agreement with the committee for community-supported projects.
+Details can be found in section 6.
+Community-Supported Projects.

 B. Project Types